 The Texas native enlisted in the U.S. Army in 1971 where he served for four years and honed his musical craft playing in the bands Rambling Country and Santee.
 Post military, George Strait showed his support for the military by raising funds for troops in more ways than one.

-On every stop of his Cowboy Runs Away tour, the "Troubadour" singer, along with Bank of America, Quicken Loans and the Military Warriors Support Foundation, selected one wounded war hero and gifted him/her with a brand new home.
+On every stop of his Cowboy Rides Away tour, the "Troubadour" singer, along with Bank of America, Quicken Loans and the Military Warriors Support Foundation, selected one wounded war hero and gifted him/her with a brand new home.

 4. James Otto